Aligner (semiconductor)

 There are several distinct generations of aligner technology.
 The early contact aligners placed the mask in direct contact with the top surface of the wafer, which often damaged the pattern when the mask was lifted off again.
 Used only briefly, proximity aligners held the mask slightly above the surface to avoid this problem, but were difficult to work with and required considerable manual adjustment.
 Finally, the Micralign projection aligner, introduced by Perkin-Elmer in 1973, held the mask entirely separate from the chip and made the adjustment of the image much simpler.
 Through these stages of development, yields improved from perhaps 10% to about 70%, leading to a corresponding reduction in chip prices.

+Components

+A typical mask aligner consists of the following parts: